olivertowers/aaz/Commands/document-db/cluster/firewall-rule/_list.md

-# [Command] _document-db cluster firewall-rule list_
+# [Command] _docdb cluster firewall-rule list_

-List all the firewall rules in a given mongo cluster.
+List all the firewall rules in a Document DB cluster.

 ## Versions